What is a crypto market cap – All you need to know!

 - Bit-Z (with a 24 hour trading volume of $1.3 billion USD)

 *** Note we have removed a few exchanges because of their reports of the high fake trading volume

-Follow the crypto market cap and prices here at Go CryptoWise
+Follow the market cap and prices here at Go CryptoWise

 - Dividend = Is a divided return to all shareholders from a company’s earnings

 - An exchange = is a platform where buyers and sellers can meet and trade cryptocurrencies (or stocks) with each other.

-- What is a crypto market cap = Circulating supply (of a coin/stock) x Price
+- How to calculate the market cap of a cryptocurrency = Circulating supply (of a coin/stock) x Price

 - Arbitrage trading = Taking advantage of differences in trading price at different platforms/exchanges

 - Circulating supply = the number of stocks/coins that are currently circulating on the market and in the public’s hands

 - Howey test = a test used by the SEC to define if something should be classified as an ‘investment contracts’.
 And if so it needs to comply with the regulations that follow all so-called securities under the Securities Act of 1933 and the Securities Exchange Act of 1934.

 The Howey test compiles of these questions: